tripti-bhardwaj/EEG_Data_Analysis_for_Mental_Arithmetic_Tasks/README.md

 ## Data
-The dataset used in this project contains EEG recordings from 36 subjects, with each subject having two recordings: one during rest and one during a mental arithmetic task.
+The dataset used in this project contains EEG recordings from 36 subjects, with each subject having two recordings: one during rest and one during a mental arithmetic task. and evaluation.
+It is sourced from the Mental Arithmetic Tasks Dataset available at PhysioNet (https://physionet.org/content/eegmat/1.0.0/).
+It is pre-cleaned and ready for use.

 ## Methodology
 ### 1. Data Loading and Preprocessing